SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 What happens to my shares if Trading 212 were to cease operations?

-Client assets held on Trading 212 are kept in segregated accounts, separate from the company's own funds, in accordance with applicable safeguarding requirements.
-Please refer to this article for more details.
+Client assets are held separately from the company's own funds, in accordance with Trading 212’s safeguarding arrangements.
+For more information, please refer to this article for more details of how your money is protected.

 When will I receive my trade confirmation?

-A confirmation will appear immediately in the Trading 212 app once your order is executed.
+If your order is executed, a confirmation will appear immediately in the Trading 212 app.
 A formal contract note will be available in your account documents section.

 Will SpaceX pay dividends?